 Tetrahydrocannabivarin is a homologue of tetrahydrocannabinol having a propyl side chain instead of a pentyl group on the molecule, which makes it produce very different effects from THC

 Cannabigerol (CBG) is one of at least 113 active cannabinoids identified in cannabis.
 It is a major phytocannabinoid, accounting for up to 40% of the plant's extract.

 Cannabinol (CBN) is a weak psychoactive cannabinoid found only in trace amounts in Cannabis sativa and Cannabis indica.
 It is mostly a metabolite of tetrahydrocannabinol (THC).

 Cannabichromene (CBC) is a cannabinoid found in the Cannabis plant.
 It bears structural similarity to the other natural cannabinoids

-At ARA we use validated modified EP method for detecting and quantifying aflatoxins.
+At ARA we use a validated method, based on the current Ph.Eur.
+2.8.18 for detecting and quantifying aflatoxins.

 Medical marihuana producers, patients, and doctors are encouraged to well consider the dangers that Organic contaminants in marihuana born from microorganisms present.